outdreamer/build-a-cure-1/docs/tasks/analysis_type_definitions.md

         - identify/reduce solution space
         - apply the solution to the problem space
         - check if a structure (like a solution) fits/matches another structure (like input assumptions & limits or a solution metric)
-          - checking if a solution matches a metric structure is shown in FIG 5 (Finding alternate solution formats that fulfill different metrics)
+          - checking if a solution matches a metric structure is shown in FIG 11 (Finding alternate solution formats that fulfill different metrics)
-          - matching a problem format to a solution format is shown in FIG 3 (Problem formats, with matching solution formats of problem formats) and FIG 4 (Problem-solution structure matching: apply a solution function to a structure containing the problem to find specific solution structures for that problem)
+          - matching a problem format to a solution format is shown in FIG 9 (Problem formats, with matching solution formats of problem formats) and FIG 10 (Problem-solution structure matching: apply a solution function to a structure containing the problem to find specific solution structures for that problem)
         - compare & select between comparable solutions, including selecting solutions based on input preferences selected (preferences like 'avoid using ML in solution', 'use a particular interface', 'use pre-computed solutions from database', etc)
-        - decompose/aggregate problems/solutions (as shown in FIG 6)
+        - decompose/aggregate problems/solutions (as shown in FIG 12)
           - break the problem space into sub-problems that can execute their own interface traversal & solution-matching process to find sub-solutions
+          - aggregate sub-solutions once solutions to sub-problems are found
         - format problem objects (like decisions) as structures (networks with clusters, sequences, & other structures)
         - deriving trajectory between problem graphs where each graph represents a decision/state, and attribute sets & problem of similar type occupy a similar position on an axis depicting all the graphs traversed
         - representing a solution as a set of vector trajectories across interfaces